Limited Freedoms in Serbia’s Democracy

 “Serbia needs to understand that only with interested and citizens willing to act to change institutions and secure the rule of law, such changes would be achieved, because the state exists for its citizens, and not citizens for the state”, stated Florian Bieber, Coordinator at the Balkans in Europe Policy Advisory Group (BiEPAG) and a professor at the Centre for Southeast European Studies at the University of Graz.

-Special attention was paid to amending the Law on Free Access to Information of Public Importance.
-“Access to information of public importance in Serbia was not bad, but it is better to keep the old law in that area than to adopt new solutions that are not in line with democratic values, because they predict that companies financed from the budget do not have to submit the requested information”, said Primož Vehar – Senior Advisor to SIGMA from Slovenia.
+Particular attention at the conference was given to changes to the Law on Free Access to Information of Public Importance.
+“Since the access to information of public importance in Serbia was not poor, it would be better to keep the previous law in this area instead of adopting new solutions that contradict values of democracy, as they would allow companies financed from the public budget not to respond to requests for information of public importance”, stated Primoz Vehar, Senior Advisor to SIGMA.